Taaniya/Coding-Problem-Solutions/README.md

 # Google-Code-Jam-Problems
-The repo contains solutions to two of the problems from Google Code Jam
+This repository contains solutions to two of the problems from Google Code Jam

 Problem A
 Sherlock and Watson have recently enrolled in a computer programming course.
 Today, the tutor taught them about the balanced parentheses problem.
 A string S consisting only of characters ( and/or ) is balanced if: